A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Results for amplitudes with Glauber exchanges

 \subsubsection{Soft gluon rescattering graphs}

-Next we consider graph \fig{1L1R}c that corresponds to rescattering between the soft gluon and one of the hard partons.
-The relevant Feynman rule for $n$-$s$ forward scattering is given by
+Next we consider the graph \fig{1L1R}c that corresponds to rescattering between the soft gluon and one of the hard partons.
+This involves T-product of $O_{ns}^{ij}$ operator insertion in \eq{OnsFull}, using the Feynman rule for $sGs$ vertex in \eq{OnsFull}, and emission via the $\mb S_{n_i}$ Wilson line, using \eq{WilsonLinesMom}:

-where the incoming gluon is specified by the lables ($\ell, \mu,B$) and the outgoing by $(k,\nu,C_1)$.
-The naive graph (without zero bin subtractions) is given by